Root number of the twists of an elliptic curve: Introduction

 \section{Introduction}

-This paper is concerned with the behaviour of the root number in a one-parameter family of twists of an elliptic curve, or equivalently in the fibers of an isotrivial elliptic surface.
-We will see that it respects a certain type of periodicity, and we will give a criterion to predict if it is constant.
+This paper is concerned with the behaviour of the root number in a one-parameter family of twists of an elliptic curve by the values of a polynomial $f\in\Z[T]$, or equivalently, in the fibres of an isotrivial elliptic surface.
+We will see that the root number respects a certain type of periodicity, and we will give a criterion to predict when it is constant.

 Let $E$ be an elliptic curve over $\Q$.
-The root number $W(E)$ is defined as the product of the local root numbers $W_p(E)\in\{\pm1\}$: where $p$ runs through the finite and infinite places of $\Q$.
+The \textbf{root number} $W(E)$ is defined as the product of the local root numbers $W_p(E)\in\{\pm1\}$: where $p$ runs through the finite and infinite places of $\Q$.
 These local factors, defined in terms of the epsilon factors of the Weil-Deligne representation of $\Q_p$ and explained in details by Rohrlich in \cite{Rohr2}, have the property that $W_p(E)=1$ for all but finitely many $p$.
 Rohrlich \cite{Rohr} gives an explicit formula for the local root numbers in terms of the reduction of the elliptic curve $E$ at a prime $p\not=2,3$.
-Halberstadt \cite{Halb} gives tables (completed by Rizzo \cite{Rizz}) for the local root number at $p=2,3$ according to the coefficients of $E$.
-Moreover we always have $W_\infty(E)=-1$.
+Moreover, we always have $W_\infty(E)=-1$.
+The remaining cases $p=2,3$ are covered by Halberstadt \cite{Halb} (see also Rizzo \cite{Rizz}).

 Let $L(E,s)$ denote the $L$-function of $E$.
-Then $W(E)$ is also equal to the sign of the functional equation of $L$ by the Modularity Theorem over $\Q$.
-Note that over general $K$, analytic continuation and functional equation for the L-function remain unknown and thus such an equality is only conjectural.
+Then $W(E)$ is equal to the sign of the functional equation of $L$ by the Modularity Theorem over $\Q$.
+Note that over general number fields $K\not=\Q$, such an equality is only conjectural.

 The Birch and Swinnerton-Dyer conjecture implies the following statement, known as the parity conjecture

 A consequence of this conjectural equality is that it suffices to have $W(E)=-1$ for the rank of $E(\Q)$ to be non-zero, and in particular for $E(\Q)$ to be infinite.